avble/av_connect/readme.md

 Comparing with other http framework, which is found at [here](https://github.com/avble/av_http/example/performance)

 ## Concurrency Capacity

-Concurrency is one of important criteria of measuring http's performance.
-This experimental result is conducted base on environment
+Below ab command is for testing performance.
 ``` shell
 $ ab -k -c 1000 -n 1000000 127.0.0.1:12345/route_01
 ```